 For the best possible outcome in the case of a larceny charge, it is best to speak with a knowledgeable defense attorney.
 Contact a Goose Creek theft lawyer for assistance raising a defense against an allegation.

-Petit Theft Laws and Penalties in Goose Creek
+What are the Petit Theft Laws and Penalties in Goose Creek?

 Theft of money or property with a total value of less than $2,000 is categorized as the misdemeanor offense of petit, or petty, larceny.
 For example, stealing a bicycle worth $200 and several tools valued at $500 altogether would be considered a misdemeanor petty theft since the total value of items taken adds up to only $700.